 While the Old Town and central area are fairly walkable (we managed to get around the city centre on foot), locals have a tendency to drive most places and it can be preferable in the summertime to beat the oppressive heat.

-If you want to rent a car while visiting Cyprus, we recommend that you use RentalCars.com in order to find great prices across many available car hire companies.
-We also suggest taking out an excess insurance policy with iCarHireInsurance in order to avoid paying a high deductible should any damage happen to your rental car.
+If you want to rent a car while visiting Cyprus, we recommend that you use Rentalcars.com in order to find great prices across many available car hire companies.
+It can also be a good idea to take out an excess insurance policy with iCarHireInsurance to avoid paying a high deductible should any damage happen to your rental car.

 If you don’t want to hire a car and aren’t keen on walking around Nicosia independently, there are numerous guided tours that you could go on.
-If you are spending the night in Nicosia, you can go on a guided walking tour of the city that focuses on the history.
+If you are spending the night in Nicosia, you can go on a guided walking tour of the city that focuses on its history.

 13 Best Things to Do in Nicosia: A One-Day Itinerary